How to Calculate Axial Forces of A Truss System using Method of Joints?

 - Use vector geometry and the sum of forces = 0 to solve the other member forces

-- Repeat process until all members are solved
+- Repeat the process until all members are solved

 - Remember to look out for Zero Members